tidbyt/tidbyt.dev/docs/02_build/05_authoring_apps.md

 ## Caching

-Many apps rely on external services and APIs.
+Many apps retrieve data from external services and APIs.
 It's important both to be mindful of the request rates hitting these services, and of the possibility of bad internet weather causing some requests to fail.
 Caching plays an important role here.

 For the majority of apps, it's sufficient to rely on the built-in cache functionality of the HTTP module.
 Simply pass in `ttl_seconds` when making a requests, and the HTTP response will be cached accordingly.
-This allows subsequent requests (until the TTL has expired) to be served quickly, and without hammering the upstream API.
+This allows subsequent requests (until the TTL has expired) to be served quickly, without hammering the upstream API.

-In some cases, additonal and more fine-grained cache logic is required.
-The `cache` module can be handy here, but does come with some pitfalls.

-**Make sure to create cache keys that are unique for the type of information you are caching.** Each app has its own cache, but that cache is shared among every user.
-Two installations of the same app by two different users will share the same cache.

-A good strategy is to create cache keys based on the config parameters or information being requested.

 ## Secrets